Rebekka Redd with Brook Trout

 Crooks Lake Lodge, a fly-fishing-only lodge, is located on the famous Upper Eagle River watershed, south of the Mealy Mountains, a 60-mile floatplane flight from Goose Bay.
 The comfortable Lodge caters to six anglers per week.

 Crooks Lake is five miles long.
-The rivers and streams entering and leaving the lake are full of 2 to 8-pound brookies, with an average size of 4.2-pounds.
+The rivers and streams entering and leaving the lake are full of 2 to 8-pound brookies, with an average size of 5-pounds.
 For the last three decades, the Lodge's catch-and-release policy has sustained a high-quality wild brook trout fishery, plus lake trout, northern pike, dolly varden, and Arctic char.
-Brookies are native to Labrador's many rivers and lakes, and though commonly called a trout, are actually a char.
+Brookies are native to Labrador's many rivers and lakes and, though commonly called a trout, are actually a char.

 At Crooks Lake Lodge, there is a lot of opportunity for anglers who like to wade fish.
 Streamers, nymphs, dry flies, and mouse popper imitations are very effective.